by Texas Homesteader ~

 Of course now that we’re actually living and working here on the homestead we shun debt like the plague.

-Our cattle operation is small so there’s no need to get a bank lender involved with expensive equipment payments, and all those interest additions.
+Our cattle operation is small so there’s no need to get a bank lender involved with expensive equipment payments, with all those interest expenses.

 I’ll admit I get antsy sometimes when I have to hold off on a purchase until we have the cash in the bank to pay for it.
 But by doing so we’re eliminating any additional interest payments on those things.